The 10-day DL and the starting pitcher apocalypse

 There's much less change in how deep starters go when their teams lose: This year's starters are averaging 5.28 innings in their teams' losses, down from only 5.32 last year and 5.40 in 2007.
 The gap between innings pitched in "good" and "bad" starts has shrunk by 30 percent.

 Teams are more aware of the struggles that almost all pitchers face the third time they go through the opposing lineup, whether because of fatigue or familiarity.
 They have deep bullpens overflowing with hard-throwing relievers and situational specialists.
 They are investing in relief aces who will pitch in the seventh and eighth innings, not just the ninth.
-This all adds up to swifter hooks even when the starting pitcher is, as Alex Wood was, pitching a masterpiece.
+This all adds up to swifter hooks even when the starting pitcher is, as Wood was, pitching a masterpiece.

 No longer does a five- or six-inning outing signify a pitcher who didn't do his job; his job has been redefined.
 Wood was named NL Pitcher of the Week.
 He made two starts.
 He threw 11 innings.
 At that pace, even 29 starts would not get a pitcher to "qualifying" status in a season.

 Last year, Chase Anderson made 30 starts but didn't qualify for the ERA title.
 He was a league-average pitcher, with a better adjusted ERA than that of Michael Pineda, Gio Gonzalez or Dallas Keuchel.
 By the "qualifiers" standard, he didn't exist.
-Clayton Kershaw led the majors in WAR -- a counting stat! -- and had by far the highest strikeout-to-walk ratio in history, but by the qualifiers standard, he didn't exist.
+Kershaw led the majors in WAR -- a counting stat! -- and had by far the highest strikeout-to-walk ratio in history, but by the qualifiers standard, he didn't exist.

 Detroit Tigers rookie Michael Fulmer lost the ERA title -- lost the chance to be the first rookie in 40 years to win the ERA title -- because he came up three innings shy of 162.
 He started 26 times.
 Only 75 major leaguers -- exactly half of the league's rotation spots -- started more often than Fulmer did.
 By modern standards, it was a full season, but by MLB Rule 10.22(b)'s standards, it wasn't.